pieterbrandsen/Pansiep/docs/source/creep/communication.rst

 When the sender needs to check something with a creep, it can use this system to get a response.

-The following parts will be included:
+The following features will be included:
 - Internal API
 - Different response models